Master Subscription Agreement

 3.1 Without prejudice to the generality of clause 2.1, Proof shall, in relation to any personal data processed in connection with the performance by Proof of its obligations under the Agreement:

-(b) ensure that it has in place appropriate technical and organisational measures to protect against unauthorized or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, appropriate to the harm that might result from the unauthorized or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;
+(b) ensure that it has in place appropriate technical and organizational measures to protect against unauthorized or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, appropriate to the harm that might result from the unauthorized or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;

 (c) ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and